Responsible Tourism Photography in Oaxaca, Mexico

 have soared the past three years.
 A proficient photographer, she contributes

-regularly to her family's Flickr account, and has submitted photos of
+regularly to her family's Flickr account.

 | Photo (from left to right) of Carlos Hernandez Topete, Angela Mendoza, and Ron Mader.
 Photo courtesy of Veronica Lazo Mendoza.